Round One funding | Go to Round Two funding ↓

 24 February 2018, Gundagai

-Held at the Gundagai Showgrounds, the event features vintage and ladies tractor pulls, vintage machinery and stationary engine displays, 4WD ute pulls, Truck Show N Shine, swap & market stalls, mower races, heavy horse events and kids amusements.
-The gates open at 7am for the public and ARTHC volunteers will provide Saturday morning breakfast, all day BBQ and coffee and cold drinks.
+Held at the Gundagai Showgrounds, the event features vintage and ladies tractor pulls, vintage machinery and stationary engine displays, 4WD ute pulls, truck show ‘n’ shine, swap and market stalls, mower races, heavy horse events and kids’ amusements.
+ARTHC volunteers will provide Saturday morning breakfast, an all day BBQ and coffee and cold drinks.
 Activities and displays will run throughout the day.

 River Daze - Music, Wine, Food